SWARNIM-TIWARI/autonomous-research-scientist/README.md

 ## ⚠️ Current Limitations

-These are documented intentionally:

-- Hypothesis text is currently placeholder — semantic generation from actual paper content is in progress
+- Hypothesis text is still a placeholder — semantic generation from paper content is in progress
-- `real_runner.py` simulates a real experiment with controlled noise — true model execution not yet wired
+- `real_runner.py` simulates real experiments — actual execution is not yet implemented
-- `failure_engine.py` is a stub — alternative hypothesis generation is planned
+- `failure_engine.py` is a stub for alternative hypothesis generation
-- ArXiv ingestion requires network access — local PDF fallback available
-- No persistent knowledge graph across runs yet — graph is rebuilt each session
+- Knowledge graph is not persistent across runs — it is rebuilt each session

 ---

 ## 🔭 Planned Development

-- True hypothesis generation from extracted assumption text using LLM
+- True hypothesis generation from extracted assumptions using LLMs
-- Real model experiment execution with actual training loops
+- Real experiment execution with model training
-- Persistent knowledge graph with cross-run memory
+- Persistent knowledge graph across runs
-- Automated literature review loop — new papers trigger new hypotheses
+- Automated literature review to trigger new hypotheses
-- LLM-powered reflection and alternative generation
-- Multi-agent architecture — separate agents for ingestion, reasoning, and reflection
+- Multi-agent architecture for ingestion, reasoning, and reflection

 ---

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+MIT License

 ---